 (11) A separate one-page information sheet listing each of the “Application Scoring Criteria” contained in this Notice, followed by the page numbers of all relevant material and documentation that is contained in the proposal that supports these criteria.

 V. Application Review Information

 The initial application (or proposal) evaluation process designed for this RFP will consist of two phases.
 The first phase will evaluate the applicant's Statement of Work and the degree to which it sets forth measurable objectives that are consistent with the objectives of FLH-TA grant program.
 The second phase will evaluate the applicant's knowledge and ability to provide the management necessary for carrying out a FLH-TA grant program.
 Proposals will only compete against other proposals within the same region.
 Selection points will be awarded as follows:

 Phase I—Statement of Work

 The Statement of Work will be evaluated to determine the degree to which it outlines efficient and measurable monthly and annual outcomes as follows:

 a.
-The minimum performance requirements of this notice require that the grantee commit to targeting at least five areas (at least four of which are in different States).
-The more areas the applicant commits to targeting, the more scoring points they will be awarded; however, the more areas that they commit to targeting, the more loan application packages they will be expected to submit.
-The minimum performance requirements of this grant are based, in part, on the number of areas the applicant has committed to targeting.
+The minimum performance requirements of this Notice require that the applicant commit to targeting at least five areas (at least four of which are in different States).
+The more areas the applicant commits to targeting, the more scoring points they will be awarded.
+As stated earlier in this Notice, the more areas the applicant commits to the more loan application packages must be submitted.
+The amount will be established in the Statement of Work.
 The number of areas within the region that the applicant has committed to targeting for outreach activities: